 SUNDAY the NINTH - 5:13 PM

-From the VIP section, Anne and Andy watched Catfish Jack Parnell approach the final meters to the podium, waving and clasping select hands as he advanced.
+From the VIP section, Anne and Andy watched Catfish Jack Parnell approach the final meters to the podium, waving and bumping select fists as he advanced.
 "Glad you made it," Anne whispered, "gangplank's coming up.
 If you hadn't jumped on board, you'd have been stuck down in that 60’s peanut gallery forever."

 "I don't know," Andy demurred.
 "I got responsibilities..."

 "To whom?
 The Sanctuary?
-That bunch of bums... don't worry, Jack'll see the safety net restrung..."
+That bunch of bums... don't worry, Jack'll see their safety net restrung..."

 "Around our necks, he will.
 And if Tillerman's elected?"

 "Then he'll inject moral responsibility into public charity.
-After he cuts taxes and unemployment insurance, mines the border and kicks out the twelve million Mexicans that Trump never got around to expelling, there’ll be lots of minimum-wage jobs.
+After he cuts taxes and unemployment insurance, mines the border and kicks out the twelve million Mexicans that Trump never got around to expelling, there’ll be lots of minimum-wage jobs and full-time, too.
+With overtime!
 And, without all those religious leeches hanging off the President like barnacles, like..." and she nodded, obliquely, towards Reverend Malik, also on the podium, cheering Parnell's approach as if the politician were the Messiah himself.

 "I don't fit into this."
 Andy glared at the politician, now mounting the front steps... recessive scalp alarmingly visible (the Catfish was holding one of those big, black Garth Brooks hats he favored in his left hand like a big, black satellite dish, waving it at faces he recognized), then his eyes, his politician's smile, shoulders.
 "I feel like the troll on the fairy castle's lawn."